rrad0812/mydocs/json/Python json.md

 ### `json.dump()` to encode and write JSON data to a file

-We can use it in the following cases.
+We can use it in the following cases:

 - To write the JSON response in a file: Most of the time, when you execute a GET request, you receive a response in JSON format, and you can store JSON response in a file for future use or for an underlying system to use.